Trade Secrets Ottawa is proud to host its 12th annual “Give & Take” event. Be a #hero4CHEO from August 4 to September 28, 2018 to help CHEO’s…

 The Management from both the hospital and the foundation collaborate to distribute the funds where the needs are greatest.
 The Resource Allocation Committee of the Medical Advisory Committee reviews submissions for new pieces of equipment to establish the priorities.
 When a piece of equipment requires additional funding, the CEO of the hospital may then ask to make a presentation to the Foundation Board of Directors for special consideration.

-The Foundation commits approximately $1.9 million per year to the CHEO Research Institute for the support of researchers and their projects.
+The Foundation commits money every year to the CHEO Research Institute for the support of researchers and their projects.
 Research activity takes place both in the world-class laboratory facilities of the CHEO Research Institute as well as the bedside where research findings make a difference in the lives of our children, youth and their families.
 The focus of research at the CHEO RI ranges from uncovering new treatments for cancer, discovering the genetic cause of diseases, ensuring privacy of electronic medical records and developing new approaches for the diagnosis and management of clinical conditions such as obesity, mental illness, emergency medicine problems, and bone and infectious disease conditions.
 The work in these areas involves collaborations between scientists, physicians, nurses, allied health professionals and skilled staff in both bench research and clinical trials.
 The findings from their studies are ultimately translated to the bedside to improve the care of children and youth whether they present locally to CHEO, or to a hospital in Canada or around the world.

 Foundation funding also helps enhance the pediatric nature of the hospital by providing books, entertainment, crafts and games to name only a few items that make a patient’s stay more pleasant.